lkomenski/FinalProjectAPI/Documentation/ArchitectureDecisions.md

 - Role-based access control implemented successfully
 - Product visibility controls with IsActive field
 - Login redirects based on user roles
+- GDPR-compliant customer deletion with data preservation
+- Stored procedure status checking catches errors effectively
+- Frontend-backend validation consistency improves UX
+- Image upload system with security validations

 ### What Could Be Improved:
 - Earlier consolidation of authentication controllers
 - More comprehensive automated testing from start
 - Earlier implementation of token-based vendor registration
 - More detailed API documentation from beginning
+- Earlier implementation of stored procedure status checking (would have caught issues sooner)
+- Password validation consistency should have been established from day one

 ### Future Enhancements:
 - JWT tokens for stateless authentication